 Double-check your submissions.

 Many creative and wonderful projects are disqualified each year because the team didn't follow the rules.
 To ensure that doesn't happen to your team, we encourage students and teachers to double-check these details before submitting an ExploraVision project.
-You can see examples of past projects here.
+You can cross check with a printable one page check list and examples of past projects here.

 - Is the abstract double-spaced, fewer than 150 words, clearly labeled and does it precede the description?